It never ends well in movies, but Solanda’s knuckles lightly rap on the door and nudge it open. She pokes her head inside.

 “Excuse me, miss?”

 She turns around to face the owner of the home.
 He’s shorter than she expected.
 His mohawk making up for at least two inches.
-He wears thick rimmed glasses and a silk floral short.
+He wears thick rimmed glasses and a silk floral shirt.
 A measuring tape is draped over his shoulders and a sewing needle bobs in his mouth as he speaks.

 “You’re here for the Princess Tiana dress?”